Som Dutt Image on Embrace Inner ChaosSom Dutt

 During this time, you start to feel close to the narcissist.
 They might send you messages all day, give you gifts, or want to be with you all the time.
 You may think you found your soulmate.
 This strong bond happens fast because the narcissist wants you to need them for happiness.

-• You believe your relationship is special.
+You believe your relationship is unique and different from all others.

 Manipulation Techniques